-There are several online resources and databases that contain design patent examples.
+Several online resources and databases contain design patent examples.
 You can look at sample applications.
 These will often include the documentation and drawings that you'll need to send with your application.
 You can also review examples of granted design patents.
 You should do an extensive search of a patent database to compare any similar ones to your idea.

 - How many design patent examples should I review?